Parts Used & Where Grown

 Side effects from the lipophilic extract of pygeum are rare.
 In clinical trials, there were reports of mild gastrointestinal upset in some men.

-6. Andro M-C, Riffaud J-P. Pygeum africanum extract for the treatment of patients with benign prostatic hyperplasia: A review of 25 years of published experience.
-Curr Ther Res 1995;56:796 [review].
+3. Andro MC, Riffaud JP.
+Pygeum africanum extract for the treatment of patients with benign prostatic hyperplasia: a review of 25 years of published experience.
+Curr Ther Res 1995;56:796-817.